The Txakoli (or Chacolí ) Wines of Getaria and Zarautz

 Txakoli white wines (also called txakolina wines) are light bodied, high acid wines that are naturally effervescent and normally drunk before dinner, with tapas or with seafood.
 They are made from the grape Hondarribi Zuri.
 There are Txakoli red wines, but they are far less common and make up very little of what is produced.
 The red wines are made from the Hondarribi Beltza grape.

 Txakoli wines have always been one of my top two choices when it comes to white wines from Spain.
-So, when I found out that they were also produced in one of the most beautiful coastal regions in Spain I was even more excited to make the trip (I had to justify the 4 hour train trip and expensive rental car somehow!)
+So, when I found out that they were also produced in one of the most beautiful coastal regions in Spain I was even more excited to make the trip.

 In the ocean-side vineyards of Getaria and Zarautz, where 100 year old vines hang heavy with fruit that you can touch while gazing out at the sea……you feel you’ve stumbled on a type of paradise.